DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

   .
 There are several different programmes that can be chosen from.
 All systematic synthetic phonics programmes begin with letters that make lots of words.
-Here’s how one programme starts:
+Here's how one programme starts:

 [Cut to screen]